1littlelamb/Activity_Recognition/README.md

 ```
 windowsFonts(`LM Roman 10` = windowsFont('LM Roman 10'))
 ```
 is run before loading the neceessary libraries.
-If this is not done, it will be necessary to restart RStudio!
+If this is not done you will have to restart RStudio if you want to see the plots with the correct font.

+Also to notes is the fact that `wisdm_dataset_df.rds` and `wisdm_dataset_list.rds` are not included and must by created by executing the files `loading_wisdm_df.R` and `loading_wisdm_list.R` respectively.
+This is where including the publically available WISDM dataset in the same directory will be important.

+Good Luck!